There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) digitally-based drawing set of small buildings and (2) digitally-based drawing set of complex buildings.
+Indicative assessments in this unit are as follows: (1) digitally-based drawing set of small buildings and (2) digitally-based drawing set of complex buildings.
 Further information is available in the unit outline.

 - Unit Coordinator(s)